 - New York City Science and Engineering Fair

-- NYCSEF Awards Ceremony at Hunter College (if selected)
+- NYCSEF Awards Ceremony in the Gerald W. Lynch Theater at John Jay College [?]

 - April meeting (before end of marking period)